 Okay, the time has come to start pitching brands directly about partnering instead of/in addition to using the influencer networks.
 First, you’re going to want to create a media kit, which is usually a document that showcases who you are, your brand, your audience, stats, rates, etc.

-Instead of a document, I opted to create a media kit website as a dedicated page on Root+Revel, which I update quarterly.
+Instead of a document, I opted to create a media kit website on Canva as a dedicated page, which I update quarterly.
 I like having a bigger, more professional piece of real estate to showcase the work that I’ve done vs. one piece of paper.
 This is, of course, not at all necessary, especially getting started.
 Keep it simple and just get a simple, clean PDF created. #progressoverperfection

 Here’s a great article from Melyssa Griffin on all the details of how to create your media kit, and she even provides a template for you so you can just plug in your deets and be all set.